 I was glad when fellow hopper Anwar had indicated that he'd be able to return to the passenger seat for the final game of my fortnight off work.
 It had been over a month since he'd done a hop with me and the 18 games that I'd done in that month had been pricey without help with the fuel costs.
 I'd been to Newcastle for a couple of days and Scotland for a weekend, so I was looking to rest for a bit and so turned down the option of a game at Hereford Lads club on Monday night.
 Initially, we had hoped to go to Tuffley Rovers, but with that game moved, we chose Malmesbury Victoria from the limited range of options.
 I'd spent most of Monday updating my blog from the weekend games and only had the Saturday night game at Linlithgow to write about on the day of the game.
 I opted against walking down town as I had this and other stuff to catch up on, as well as the research for tonight's blog.
 The club's history was researched and I also looked into food options, figuring the best idea was to look for something on the way, or pop into Malmesbury once I got to the ground where there were a couple of options.
 I left around 3.50, stopping at a shop in Aylesbury before meeting Anwar at 4.45.

 We left fairly on time, discussing the poor situation Wycombe find themselves in - winless for ten games and with a nasty habit of conceding multiple injury time goals.
 The journey saw minimal traffic but that was because we were going via the back route or what passes for a road around these parts.
 We got to the ground around 6.30, paying a fiver on the gate to the friendly gateman.
 The car park was pretty small and so we had to park where we could but eventually, we found a space at the back.
 We headed into town for dinner and found two places next to each other - Malmesbury Kebab House and a Chinese/Chippy.
 We opted for the former as Anwar needed halal food but were disappointed at the overpriced and average fare.
 As usual around this part of the country, there's little imagination with a very limited menu.
-I got 4 chicken wings, 4 chicken strips and chips with a drink for £5.50 which cost £5.50.
+I got 4 chicken wings, 4 chicken strips and chips with a drink for £5.50.
 Usually, in Wycombe, I pay a couple of quid less but at least a cock up with the order meant that I got an extra portion of chips although the wings were totally different to the ones that I ordered.
 This at least filled a gap and so we headed back to the ground for the game.
 Having already paid, we headed straight in, meeting fellow groundhopper and Shrewsbury fan Lee.